How to Travel to Italy with Points and Miles

 If you have Chase Ultimate Rewards points, you can use these to book these cheap flights in the Chase Travel portal.
 Depending on what Chase credit cards you have will determine the price you have.
 Let’s look at the options.

-With the Chase Sapphire Reserve, your points are worth 1.5 cents each.
-If you find a flight for $400, it will only cost you 27,000 points round-trip!
+With the Chase Sapphire Reserve your points are worth up to 2 cents each on select bookings when using Points Boost.
+If you find a flight for $400 that is covered by Points Boost in the Chase Travel portal, it could potentially only cost you 20,000 points round-trip!
 There are no transfer partners that will beat that price, and you won’t have to search for award availability.

-For Chase Sapphire Preferred cardholders, your Ultimate Rewards are worth 1.25 cents each, meaning you’ll only pay 32,000 points for a flight to Europe.
+For Chase Sapphire Preferred cardholders, your Ultimate Rewards are worth up to 1.5 cents each on select bookings when using Points Boost (up to 1.75 if booking premium travel on select airlines), meaning you’ll only pay approximately 27,000 points for a flight to Europe.
 Although not as good as with the Sapphire Reserve, this is still way better than transferring 60,000 Ultimate Rewards to United and paying taxes and fees.

-Our #1 personal card that we recommend most often.
-Now valued at over $900 in free travel!
-Hands down the single best "starter card" for beginners and MVP card for free travel.
+Our #1 recommended personal card.
+Hands down the single best “starter card” for beginners and the MVP card for free travel.
+Note: New application rules as of June 2025 may affect your eligibility—click to learn more before applying.

 Hotels to Stay at When You Travel to Italy with Points and Miles